 Every time a person facing real problems is denied benefits, it’s very unfortunate.
 If you haven’t shown enough proof to SSA about your condition, we recommend that you get more.
 If you recently visited a doctor, he or she can provide the SSA a report.
 In it, your doctor can include a history of your condition, X-rays, a note the summarizes how it’s been affecting you, and more.
 If you have not recently had an evaluation, you should schedule an appointment so the SSA has official documentation about your congestive heart failure.

 Even with that said, you are likely eager to receive benefits sooner than later.
 Fortunately, you can speed up the process by getting in touch with a disability benefits lawyer.
 They can help guide you through the SSD process so your application for benefits gets approved in the very first attempt.
 If you’ve been denied benefits, a disability benefits lawyer can also help you file an appeal and have the decision changed.
 This means you won’t have to wait for the SSA’s decision in the mail for weeks, and instead, you can get your approval as soon as you show your credentials to them.

 If you have been turned down for benefits by the SSA, they will usually give a clear reason.
 It also might be a good idea to work with them to understand why they denied your application and what you can do to make them take another look at it.
 Ultimately, the SSA would like to verify that your condition is preventing you from being able to work your job.

 Who Can Help Me With My SSD Case?

 Even if you have been living with a chronic condition or illness, trying to get benefits from the SSA can be an incredible struggle.
 Fortunately, the law firm of the Good Law Group works to make things right for people like you.
-Contact us today if you are looking to apply for benefits or you have had your SSD application denied.
+If you need assistance in obtaining Social Security benefits, please don’t hesitate to call or email us.
+We’re here to help.